 Seamless

 Seamless boasts an extensive network of partner restaurants, ranging from local eateries to well-known national chains.
 Ordering food through Seamless is straightforward and efficient.
-The platform offers both delivery and takeout options to cater to customers’ preferences.
+The platform offers delivery and takeout options to cater to customers’ preferences.

-Seamless’ extensive networks of partner restaurants and delivery capabilities make the platform a direct competitor of DoorDash, in the quest for customers’ culinary satisfaction.
+Seamless’ extensive networks of partner restaurants and delivery capabilities make the platform a direct competitor of DoorDash in the quest for customers’ culinary satisfaction.
 Like DoorDash, Seamless also relies on its networks of drivers to ensure timely deliveries and prioritize customer satisfaction.

 GoPuff

-GoPuff has rapidly expanded its presence across major cities in the United States, offering customers access to over 2,000 products spanning various categories, including snacks, beverages, household essentials, personal care items, and more.
-By strategically stocking its own distribution centers, GoPuff ensures quick and efficient delivery, typically within 30 minutes.
+GoPuff has rapidly expanded its presence across major cities in the United States, offering customers access to over 4,000 products spanning various categories, including snacks, beverages, household essentials, personal care items, and more.
+By strategically stocking its distribution centers, GoPuff ensures quick and efficient delivery, typically within 30 minutes.
 GoPuff offers an extensive product selection, instant delivery, 24/7 availability, and competitive prices.

 ChowNow

 ChowNow operates as a white-label online ordering platform, allowing restaurants to seamlessly integrate online ordering capabilities into their existing websites and mobile apps.
-The platform offers a range of features, such as customizable online ordering, loyalty programs, and marketing tools, that are all designed to streamline the ordering process and enhance customer engagement.
+The platform offers a range of features, such as customizable online ordering, loyalty programs, and marketing tools, designed to streamline the ordering process and enhance customer engagement.
 ChowNow partners with thousands of local restaurants across the United States, offering them a comprehensive solution to expand their digital reach.

 Deliveroo